History of English amateur cricket: University cricket from 1827 to 1863

 The first University Match between Cambridge University and Oxford University took place at Lord's on 4 June 1827.
 The result was a draw.
 The captains were Charles Wordsworth (Oxford) and Herbert Jenner (Cambridge).
 It became an annual fixture in 1838.

 Cambridge and Oxford were the only English universities until 1832, when Durham University was founded.
 This was followed by the University of London in 1836, as an examining board and degree awarding body for University College London (1826), King's College London (1829) and the various medical schools of the London hospitals.
-Cricket was played at Durham from at least 1842, with the earliest recorded home match at the Racecourse being in 1843.
-Durham University Cricket Club was formally established in 1846.
-In London, the council of King's College voted £10 a year in 1862 to encourage cricket, but the lack of facilities meant this was unsuccessful; their first recorded matches were in 1881, including one against the MCC at Tufnell Park.
+Cricket was played at Durham from at least 1842, with the earliest recorded home match at the Racecourse being in 1843, and Durham University Cricket Club was formally established in 1846.
+In London, the council of King's College voted £10 a year in 1862 to encourage cricket, but the lack of facilities meant this was unsuccessful; their first recorded matches were in 1881, including one against the Marylebone Cricket Club (MCC) at Tufnell Park.
 University College also attempted unsuccessfully to encourage sports in the 1860s, not firmly establishing a cricket team (which played on Regents Park) until the late 1880s.
-Colleges associated with the University of London were also established in Birmingham (Queen's College; 1843) and Manchester (Owens College; 1851); Queen's College is recorded as having played cricket from at least 1863, while Owens College played from at least 1875 but did not have their own ground until 1880.
+Colleges associated with the University of London were also established in Birmingham (Queen's College; 1843) and Manchester (Owens College; 1851); Queen's College is recorded as having played from at least 1863, while Owens College played from at least 1875 but did not have their own ground until 1880.

 About the early days of Oxford and Cambridge university clubs, H. S. Altham (himself an Oxford "blue") states that OUCC played on "that part of Cowley Common that was called the Magdalen Ground, so-called because it had been appropriated by the Magdalen College Choir School, whose headmaster made it over" (to OUCC).
 Cowley Common is in fact some distance from the university itself and so "the cricketers used to enjoy a ride out across the fences!"
 OUCC moved to The Parks, its present venue, in 1881.

 CUCC initially played at the University Ground, Barnwell, and in a large public area called Parker's Piece until they became tenants at Fenner's in 1846.
 The club secured the lease of Fenner's in 1873.
 Francis Fenner had been a bowler with the Cambridge Town Club (CTC) and had acquired his land in 1846, perhaps for the express purpose of leasing it to CUCC.
 CTC and the subsequent Cambridgeshire CCC also played on Parker's Piece.

 Playing standards at the two main university clubs were ordinary until the 1860s.
 Altham admits that many CUCC and OUCC players were selected for the Gentlemen but points out that this owed "less to the strength of the universities than to the weakness of amateur cricket as a whole".